Murder of Bella Bond: Identification

 The child was identified as Bella Neveah Amoroso Bond on September 18, 2015.
 The identification was made after the sister of one of Rachelle Bond's neighbors reported to police a link between Bond and the Jane Doe.
 Apparently, the neighbor had noticed Bella was absent from the household and had confronted Rachelle Dee Bond and her boyfriend Michael P. McCarthy.
 They stated that the girl had been "taken away by the Department of Children and Families" (this was later disproved).
 Subsequently, the neighbor told his sister that he believed that "Baby Doe" was Bella Bond, and she contacted authorities.
 One witness told authorities she grew concerned when she stopped seeing the child at her mother's apartment and when the girl's toys were disposed of.
 On September 17, 2015, a search warrant was executed at the home of Rachelle Bond, 40, the child's mother, in Dorchester, Massachusetts.

 Bella's biological father, Joe Amoroso, had allegedly never met his daughter but had spoken with her by telephone.
 Amoroso had stated he had learned of Bella's death when Rachelle told him during a visit, within a week before the identification was made.
-He states that he believed that Bond would not ever have hurt her daughter.
-Amoroso elaborated in another interview that he believed Rachelle had been "sedated" with an injection of heroin by her boyfriend quickly after Bella's death, as a "track mark" visible on her neck could not be the result of her own action.
-Unlike her son, Bella's paternal grandmother stated that she believed Rachelle Bond was heavily involved in Bella's death and openly questioned the truthfulness of her allegations toward Michael McCarthy.
+He states that he thought that Bond would not ever have hurt her daughter.
+Amoroso elaborated in another interview that he thought Rachelle had been "sedated" with an injection of heroin by her boyfriend quickly after Bella's death, as a "track mark" visible on her neck could not be the result of her own action.
+Unlike her son, Bella's paternal grandmother stated that she thought Rachelle Bond was heavily involved in Bella's death and openly questioned the truthfulness of her allegations toward Michael McCarthy.

 Amoroso announced plans to bury Bella in Winthrop, Massachusetts, among family members, stating he had decided to allow the "funeral and wake services to be public."
 Bella Bond was buried on November 28, 2015, at the Winthrop Cemetery during a private funeral, after her parents later came to a consensus not to have the service open to the public.
 She was buried under a headstone reading "Bella N. Bond Amoroso" with the date of death listed as the day she was discovered.
 Images of the toddler from her mother's Facebook page were later released to the public.